SploitGuy/Brute-forcing/README.md

 # Brute-forcing
-Brute forcing login through the Authorization header
+Tool for Brute forcing login through the Authorization header